Will Horton and Sonny Kiriakis: Reception and impact

 Soap Opera Digest disliked the marital conflict of Will and Sonny They remarked: "When Will and Sonny tied the knot, it was a groundbreaking moment based in love, which is why it is impossible to comprehend why the show spent the better half of the last two years trying so hard to unravel this historic union".
 Digest criticized the writing, and complained that Will "inexplicably succumbed" to Paul's advances and that it added "insult to injury" when it was subsequently revealed that Will had had a previous episode of infidelity when off the show.
 Greg Hernandez said it was like Will had a "sudden personality transplant", and "none of it feels true".

 The murder of Will met with widespread criticism.
 Soap Opera Digest called it "sick and violent", and James Lott Jr of AfterBuzz TV said Will's murder was a "jump the shark moment", and the "biggest mistake" the show could make.
 Hollywood reporter Greg Hernandez was "disgusted that such an important character would be killed off in such a dark and quick way after the journey viewers had been on with him the past five years or so", saying it was "disrespectful" and "unforgivable really".

 News of Will's revival was welcomed by critics and fans.
 In an article entitled "Sonny Kiriakis & Will Horton Had the Most Important Relationship in TV", and subtitled "WilSon need to be a thing again" Kristyn Burtt of SheKnows said: "The return of Chandler Massey to Days of Our Lives this fall has been a huge watershed moment for NBC.
 The character of Will Horton and his love story with Sonny Kiriakis, played by Freddie Smith, was a groundbreaking one on television.
 It really is a romance for the ages," and asked "is a WilSon reconciliation coming up on the horizon?
-Let’s hope so because Days threw away one of their most impactful relationships in soap history for a salacious serial killer storyline."
+Let's hope so because Days threw away one of their most impactful relationships in soap history for a salacious serial killer storyline."

 The story event of Will regaining his life's memories and his love for Sonny attracted praise for both actors, the writing, and the staging.
 Soapcentral.com said "the WilSon magic was back", and Fairman said "WilSon fan or non-WilSon fan, these scenes made a strong case that one of the best duos on daytime drama, period, is Will and Sonny," and Massey's performance "was everything anyone could have hoped it would be and more".

+In 2020, Charlie Mason from Soaps She Knows placed Will and Sonny jointly at #24 on a list of the 35 most memorable characters from Days of Our Lives, commenting "Judge us if you must for making Freddie Smith and Chandler Massey's gay supercouple share an entry.
+After all that they've been through, we just couldn't bear to separate the harried marrieds again."